 Religion and sexual offending

-Further aspects of pornography, voyeurism, voice hearing, and drawing.
+Further aspects of pornography, voyeurism, stalking, sexual assault, and concealment behaviours.